holidaycheck/tech-blog/_posts/2024-07-12-AB-test-evaluations-for-coders.md

 10.083333333333329
 ```

 The basic assumption of our approach to answer this question is very intuitive.
-Just assume that both variants A and B are the same, i.e., there is no difference between boths groups.
+Just assume that both variants A and B are the same, i.e., there is no difference between both groups.
 If they are the same, we can also shuffle the results between groups.
 In other words, we take all elements from both groups as one pool of potential results and then take random samples from the whole pool and group them into A and B (after all, both of them are the same based on our assumption, therefore it should not make a difference where we draw it from).
 Then we can see what differences we typically get and how these relate to the observed difference of 10.08.
 Let's look at the individual steps:

 1. Assume that A and B are actually the same (which is typically called the Null Hypothesis)
 2. Since A and B are the same, we can shuffle the results from both groups (Step 1) and randomly pick a new selection for both A and B (Step 2)